Shell Fur Breakdown

 I’m actually really interested to see what kinds of fun procedural mesh generation I can do with the MeshDataTool in the future.
 I believe I could push new vertex data to it should I have something interesting for it.
 Maybe I could even make a voxel renderer with greedy tiling?

-It’s rigged!
+It’s rigged

 So the character model was rigged for an animation, which I thought would be cool to try to make the fur work properly with it.
 However something about how rigged meshes work means that the original mesh would be properly deformed by the skeleton and the fur meshes would not.
 It actually resulted in the fur shell meshes doing a T-pose while laying on the ground behind the properly rendering character.
 Which was quite frustrating.
 I am not terribly familiar with how skeleton rigs and mesh deforms actually work in terms of the mesh data, so I decided to just strip the rig and make it a static mesh.